The Bankrate promise

 Avoids the time and expense of probate court

 Set up your estate right – think, a well-crafted trust – and you’ll sail through probate court, likely the most annoying and time-consuming step of the entire process.
-Because of the ease of using a trust, more and more people are doing an end-run around the hassles of probate and setting up their assets this way.
+Because of the ease of using a trust, more and more people are doing an end-run around the hassles of probate and setting up their estate this way.
 Plus, you don’t need as much wealth as you might think to make it worthwhile.

 Keeps your family assets together

 Trusts can also be a valuable way to ensure that your money stays in the family.
 Structured correctly, a trust can keep a profligate nephew from blowing your lifetime of hard work in a few years.
-It may also keep money in the family, if a spouse tries to extract some of it.
+It may also keep money in the family if an ex-spouse tries to extract some of it.

 Protects your heirs